ieeeWang/Neural_Style_Transfer_Learning/README.md

 # Neural_Style_Transfer_Learning
-to learn painting from masterpiece.
+AI learns painting from a masterpiece.

 This is an implementation of the "[A Neural Algorithm of Artistic Style](http://arxiv.org/abs/1508.06576)".
 This uses the selected filtered responses of a pre-trained model (VGG-19) to capture low level to high level features and transfer them to the content image.